tyayers/api-tester/README.md

       - $.json.test1==test2
 ```
 ### Variables
-Variables can both be set and tested, which is needed to realize the full potential of TDD and unit tests.
-For this to work for API traffic, the proxy or service processor need to either run the tests in-process to allow for variable testing, or export a trace of all internal variables both before and after processing.
+Variables can only be set and tested if using the Apigee shared flow above, since only then do we have access to the runtime processing information.

-Here is an example of a test that checks the internal variables "llm.promptInput" and "llm.promptEstimatedTokenCount".
-The "runner" property is also set to "external", because only an external test running in the API platform can verify internal variables.
+In this example we both set a variable in the **variables** collection and test variable values in the **assertions**.

 ```yaml
 name: LLM Feature Proxy Tests